Through this video feature, I look at five different cities featured in Hindi film songs of yesteryear.

-And finally, when we talk of love, can the romantic capital of the world be omitted?
+Finally, when we talk of love, can the romantic capital of the world be omitted?
 Most certainly not as Shakti Samanta, Shammi Kapoor and Mohammed Rafi (yes, them again) combine through Shankar-Jaikishan’s lovely ditty that shows us the beauty of an evening in Paris.
 The French beauties accompanying Kapoor through the song help greatly!

-And as a bonus, we have Joy Mukerji and Asha Parekh showing us how to fall in love in Japan’s capital city in Love in Tokyo (1966).
+Couldn’t resist the bonus.
+So, we have Joy Mukerji and Asha Parekh showing us how to fall in love in Japan’s capital city in Love in Tokyo (1966).

 Header Photograph: Photo of Bombay in the 1940s by Ellis R Dungan.
 Photo courtesy West Virgina State Archives, USA.